13,000 PEOPLE

 We have student-led Chapters at 22 law school across Canada.

-Our student volunteers provide over 130,000 hours of free legal support annually.
+Our student volunteers provide approximately 120,000 hours of free legal support annually.

-In 2019, 88% of our students said that they plan to provide pro bono services in the future.
+89% of our students say that they plan to provide pro bono services in the future.

 WHAT PEOPLE SAY